-Use the buttons on the right side of the steering wheel to access call options while on a phone call, to browse the phonebook of a Bluetooth-connected phone, to choose and control a Model S feature, and to use voice commands.
+Use the buttons on the right side of the steering wheel to access call options while on a phone call, to browse the phonebook of a Bluetooth-connected phone, to choose what displays on the right side of the instrument panel, to adjust Model S features, and to use voice commands.

-Note: Whenever you receive or make a phone call, the right side of the instrument panel automatically displays call options to help you easily handle phone calls on your Bluetooth-connected phone.
+Note: Whenever you receive or make a phone call, the right side of the instrument panel automatically displays call options to help you easily handle phone calls on your Bluetoothconnected phone.